ravgotrasahil/ravgotrasahil-github.io/teaching/teaching.md

 * [Kidney function and aging](r/creatinine/creatinine.html): naive prediction intervals; R^2 and the decomposition of variance

 ### Multiple regression: the basics
+* [Reaction time in video games](r/rxntime/rxntime.html): modeling numerical outcomes with more than one categorical predictor; dummy variables and interaction terms; analysis of variance.

 ## Case studies
 * [Traffic fatalities](r/trafficdeaths/trafficdeaths.html): predictors of state-level traffic fatalities
+* [Circuit-board manufacturing](r/solder/solder.html): predictors of manufacturing flaws in AT&T circuit boards